JonathanRakotomalala/paNET_Extractor/packages/techniques_extractor/README.md

 ### Usage

-> Requires a hugging_face token access for the llm model (here it's the Llama-3.2-3B-Instruct from huggingface) :  HUGGING_FACE_ACCESS_TOKEN
+> Requires a huggingface token access for the llm model (here it's the Llama-3.2-3B-Instruct from huggingface) to be passed in environment variable named HUGGING_FACE_ACCESS_TOKEN

 ```console
 > from techniques_extractor import Llm